fbpx

 2. Partner with at least one facility to reach youth in the juvenile justice system.

-• Juvenile offenders are defined as youth (age 17 or younger) who have been found guilty of committing a delinquent act.
+• Juvenile offenders are defined as youth (age 17 or younger) who have committed a crime or offense that is punishable by law.

 3. Engage a minimum of two teaching artists, staff, or personnel in theater education programming.

-• Teaching artists will be required to complete a survey at the conclusion of the programming to evaluate the impact on youth.
+• Teaching artists will be required to complete a survey at the midway and conclusion of programming to evaluate the impact of the program on participants.

 • Production costs of props, costumes, set, etc.